 - Punctuality.
-Do not be late to class.
-Modules start promptly at 8:00 P.M. - Participation.
-Do not be silent.
+Modules start promptly at 8:30 P.M.
+Please make every effort to be on time - Participation.
+Please contribute to the discussions.
 You have valuable thoughts.
 Share them. - Collaboration.
-Do not sit still.
-Discuss with your neighbors and debate your solutions. - Attention.
-Do not use laptops when not asked.
-Do not use phones when not asked.
-Pay attention. - Respect.
+Discuss with your neighbors and debate your solutions.
+Other viewpoints will enrich your worldview immensely. - Attention.
+Pay attention.
+Keep computers and phones off during class unless directed to use them.
+They should act as tools, not distractions. - Respect.
 Encourage others.
-Be a supporter.
-Help others reach their goals.
-Do not push anyone down. - Passion.
+Be a supporter and help others reach their goals.
+Build each other up. - Passion.
 This is your time to create a change.
 Embrace it.